FortiGeek/fortigeek.github.io/README.md

     set override disable
 end
 ```
+### Repeat steps 1 to 5 on the other FortiGate devices to join the cluster, giving each device a unique hostname and device priority
 ## HA - TSHOOT
 >[!NOTE]
 >All synchronization activity takes place over the HA heartbeat link using **TCP/UDP 703** packets.